adz624/visionbundles/README.md

 ## Maintain multiple deploy settings by yaml

-You may think server architecture details should not in source control, or you often update to different website in same project. you can use yaml easy to switch configuration. below is the example:
+You may think server architecture details should not in source control, or you often deploy same project to different website. you can use yaml easy to switch configuration. below is the example:

 **deploy.rb**